NathanaelA/fluentreports/commands.md

   * fontBold - true or false to be bold
   * fontItalic - true or false to be italic
   * ignoreEmptyStrings - ignore printing any empty strings in arrays
+  * opacity - the opacity of the text
+  * rotate - the rotation of the text  (Rotated text can exceed page dimensions)
 * callback - used for ASYNC reports; this is called when the printing is done.
 You can optionally use this in a SYNC report; but it is REQUIRED in a ASYNC report.

 <br><br><br>